matan15/microbiome-management/README.md

-# Microbiome Kibana Management
+# Microbiome Management

-This project is designed to manage the microbiome-kibana integration.
-It has 7 tools to integrate with Kibana.
+This project is designed to manage the microbiome data.
+It has 7 tools to manage the data.

 ## Installation
 Download the latest project release, extract the files, and run the main.exe file.